OpenDSA/OpenDSA/RST/en/PointersSushma/BasicPointers.rst

 it makes it easy to forget that the rules for their use are very different.
 Oh well.
 Try to remember to assign your pointers to refer to pointees.
 Don't be surprised when you forget.

+.. odsascript:: AV/PointersSushma/num42.js
+.. odsascript:: AV/PointersSushma/employeeEmpPtr.js
+.. odsascript:: AV/PointersSushma/examplePointerCodeCON.js
+.. odsascript:: AV/PointersSushma/empPtrsecond.js
+.. odsascript:: AV/PointersSushma/empPtrxxx.js
-.. odsascript:: AV/Background/num24.js
+.. odsascript:: AV/PointersSushma/employeeEmpPtr2.js
-.. odsascript:: AV/Background/num24Slide2.js
+.. odsascript:: AV/PointersSushma/badPointerPow.js
-.. odsascript:: AV/Background/firstSlideShow.js
+.. odsascript:: AV/PointersSushma/empPtrnull.js